ISCPIF/python-gargantext/docs/ngram_lists.md

-# Gargantext foundations : main definitions
+# Gargantext foundations

+Collaborative platform for multi-scale text experiments Embrace the past, update the present, forecast the future.

+# Main Types of Entity definitions

 Documentation valid for 3.0.\* versions of Gargantext.

+## Nature of the entities

+In Object programming language, it is objects.
+In purely functional language, it is types.

 ## Project
 A project is a list of corpora (a project may have duplicate corpora).